An introduction to Slack Enterprise Key Management

 Keep work flowing, securely

 With other offerings, revoking key access often hinders employees from getting the most out of their tools.
-Slack EKM is uniquely designed to minimise disruptions across your organisation, giving you the security control that you need without sacrificing user experience.
+Slack EKM is uniquely designed to minimize disruptions across your organization, giving you the security control you need without sacrificing user experience.

 Technology like EKM is rapidly becoming a core requirement for enterprises of all sizes that need enhanced security of their collaboration environment.
 It becomes more important for enterprises to retain control of their encryption keys.